weishuaiSong/TemplateMatters/README.md

 ## What's TemplateMatters ?
 We propose a programmatic instruction template generator, aimed at enhancing the understanding of the critical role instruction templates play in large Multimodal Language Model (MLM) evaluation and training.

+## Abstract

+Current MLM evaluation and training approaches overlook the influence of instruction format, presenting an elephant-in-the-room problem.
+Previous research deals with this problem by manually crafting instructions, failing to yield significant insights due to limitations in diversity and scalability.
+In this work, we propose a programmatic instruction template generator capable of producing over 39B unique template combinations by filling randomly sampled positional synonyms into weighted sampled meta templates, enabling us to comprehensively examine the MLM's performance across diverse instruction templates.
+Our experiments across eight common MLMs on five benchmark datasets reveal that MLMs have high template sensitivities with at most 29% performance gaps between different templates.
+We further augment the instruction tuning dataset of LLaVA-1.5 with our template generator and perform instruction tuning on LLaVA-1.5-7B and LLaVA-1.5-13B.
+Models tuned on our augmented dataset achieve the best overall performance when compared with the same scale MLMs tuned on at most 75 times the scale of our augmented dataset, highlighting the importance of instruction templates in the instruction tuning process.

 ## Install
 You can easily download the repo and set up the environments via:
 ```
 git clone https://github.com/shijian2001/TemplateMatters
 cd ./TemplateMatters

+conda create -n template python==3.10
+conda activate template
 pip install -r requirements.txt
 ```